Vextrove/vextrove_terrain_datapack/README.md

 ##### Slimes:
  - ★★★★★ Slimes should occasionally spawn underground, especially in Lush Caves (not just in Slime chunks)
  - ★★★★★ Slime size should either scale linearly or exponentially, not logarithmically like they currently do
+ - ★★★★☆ Slimes should have an RGB data value either scale linearly or exponentially, not logarithmically like they currently do
- - ★★★★☆ Slimes should rarely spawn at bigger sizes
+ - ★★★☆☆ Slimes should rarely spawn at bigger sizes
 ###### Overhaul Slime chunks
  - Needs a visual cue, perhaps remove Slime chunks and replace them with a slimy cave biome